All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Obesity affects more than 40% of American adults and is the upstream driver of dozens of chronic conditions, from type 2 diabetes and cardiovascular disease to certain cancers and musculoskeletal disorders.
 For decades, the medical community has understood that obesity is a chronic disease requiring medical treatment, but the available therapies have been underwhelming.

-Bariatric surgery remains the most effective intervention for severe obesity, producing 25% to 35% weight loss that is durable over years.
+Bariatric surgery remains the most effective intervention for severe obesity, producing 25% to 35% weight loss that's durable over years.
 But surgery carries real risks, requires hospitalization, is irreversible, and is accessible to only a small fraction of the people who could benefit from it.

 Retatrutide, if TRIUMPH-1 confirms the Phase 2 and TRIUMPH-4 data, could bring surgery-level weight loss to a weekly injection.
-That is a transformative proposition.
-It means that the millions of people with obesity who are not candidates for surgery, or who prefer a non-surgical approach, could access comparable results through a pharmacological treatment.
+That's a significant proposition.
+It means that the millions of people with obesity who aren't candidates for surgery, or who prefer a non-surgical approach, could access comparable results through a pharmacological treatment.

 Beyond weight loss itself, the metabolic benefits of retatrutide have implications for cardiovascular risk reduction, liver disease prevention and treatment, diabetes management, and joint health.
-We are moving beyond "weight loss drugs" toward comprehensive metabolic therapies that address the root causes of multiple chronic conditions simultaneously.
+We're moving beyond "weight loss drugs" toward thorough metabolic therapies that address the root causes of multiple chronic conditions simultaneously.

 TRIUMPH-1 is the trial that will determine whether that vision becomes reality for retatrutide.